thejasmeetsingh/yt-analytics-mcp/README.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one
-3. Enable billing (required for API access)
+3. Enable billing (required for API access) - No payment is required for testing

 ### Step 2: Enable Required APIs